jahabeebs/code-the-hidden-language-book-notes/notes.md

         H and L registers form a 16-bit address; when used this way HL is called a register pair 16-bit address bus is primarily for providing an address to the RAM Must also be capable of moving 16-bit values among components of the CPU

+Chapter 23: CPU Control Signals
+    ALU, register array, latches are connected to each other and RAM through data busses 8-bit data bus that ferries bytes among components 16-bit address bus used for memory address
+    The busses are main source of connection between components Components also connected via control signals
+            They control components to execute instructions stored in memmory Types of control signals
+        Signals that put value on one of the two busses Signals that save a value from one of the two busses How CPU executes instructions stored in memory Synchronization of Enable inputs and Clock inputs This is the key of where hardware and software meet CPU control signals are the strings of the puppeteer How the CPU executes instructions
+        First byte is the operation code (opcode)
+            Some may contain more than one
+        CPU uses value called program counter to address memory and move instruction to instruction latches Five steps to process first instructin
+            1) Address RAM w/program counter value of 0000h and store value in instruction latch 1 Requires Program Counter Enable, Ram Data Out Enable, Incrementer-Decrementer Clock, Instruction Latch 1 Clock
+            2) Increments program counter
+                Just involves address bus: increment enable and then program counter clock 3 and 4) Same as first and second but they access the byte at memory address 0001h and save it in Instruction Latch 2
+            5) Execution of the instruction Instruction Latch 2 Enable and Accumulator Clock (save value on data bus in accumulator) Machine cycles, the steps we've been describing Instruction bytes accessed from memory in one cycle that is followed by another that increments the program counter Instruction execution requires one or two machine cycles depending on the instruction Decoding the opcode
+        Connect output bits of Instruction Latch 1 to three decoders
 </pre>